linguist89/Scrapalyze/README.md

 # Scrapalayze class object (Scrap)
 ### Running a method such as scrape_by_element returns a Scrapalyze object called a Scrap In these two examples, the variables "title" and "p" are Scrap classes which contain their own internal methods

+## Create Scrap two scrap objects ("p" and "title")

 title = sc.scrape_by_element(element="title")
 p = sc.scrape_by_element(element='p')

+## Print text of those objects

 #This will print the text of the title of the website without any formatting
 print(title.clean())

-##### The variable "p" is a list of all the "p" elements scraped from the site.
 #This removes the punctuation and prints the text of the first p element (i.e. p[0])
 print(p.clean(remove_punct=True))

 #This removes the punctuation, tokenizes the sentence and prints each word of the second p element (i.e. p[1])
 print(p.clean(i=2, remove_punct=True, tokenize=True))

 #This removes the punctuation, makes all letters lowercase and prints the text of the third p element (i.e. p[2])
 print(p.clean(i=3, remove_punct=True, lower=True))